ins0mniaque/srcenv/README.md

 > _e.g. `source <(srcenv init bash --cmd magicenv)`._

 > [!TIP]
 > You can pass different arguments to srcenv with `--` at the end.
-Without `--`, the default options are `--backup --restore`.
+Without `--`, the default options are `--backup --restore --verbose`.
 >
 > _e.g. `source <(srcenv init bash --cmd srcundo -- --restore)` creates a command named `srcundo` that restores the last backed up changes._